Woman

 A woman is an adult female human.
 (Note: Female may refer to sex or gender.
 The plural women is sometimes used in certain phrases such as women's rights to denote female humans regardless of age.)
 Before adulthood, a female child or adolescent is referred to as a girl.

-Typically, women inherit a pair of X chromosomes, one from each parent.
-Sex differentiation of the female fetus is governed by the lack of a present functioning SRY gene on either one of the respective sex chromosomes.
-Female anatomy is distinguished from male anatomy by the female reproductive system, which includes the ovaries, fallopian tubes, uterus, vagina, and vulva.
-A woman generally has a wider pelvis, broader hips, and larger breasts than a man.
-These characteristics can facilitate pregnancy, childbirth and breastfeeding.
-Women typically have less facial and other body hair, have a higher body fat composition, and are on average shorter and less muscular than men.
+Anatomically the general female characteristic of human sexual dimorphism is the human female reproductive system, which includes the ovaries, fallopian tubes, uterus, vagina, and vulva.
+Accompanying characteristics are larger breasts, which might produce human milk, and generally a wider pelvis and broader hips.
+These characteristics facilitate pregnancy, childbirth and breastfeeding.
+Additional common characteristics are less facial and body hair, a higher body fat composition, shorter stature, and less muscle mass.
 Women are at greater risk of certain diseases like breast cancer, and at lower risk of other diseases like lung cancer.
+Genetically, women inherit typically a pair of X chromosomes, one from each parent.
+Sex differentiation of the female foetus is governed by the lack of a present functioning SRY gene on either one of the respective sex chromosomes.

 Transgender women were assigned male at birth.
 Some women are intersex, meaning they have unusual sex characteristics (chromosomes, genitalia or internal sex organs), such as trisomy X or vaginal atresia.

-Throughout human history, patriarchal gender roles have often limited women's opportunities.
-With restrictions loosening during the 20th century in many societies, women have gained wider access to careers and education.
+Women are fundamental to human societies and have occupied positions at every level of society throughout history, but patriarchal gender roles have often limited or dominated women and femininity.
+With roles loosening during the 20th century in many societies, women have gained wider access to careers and education.
+Reproductive rights and women's rights have been raised globally, with some countries denying some of those rights to women.
 Violence against women is primarily committed by men.
-Some women are denied reproductive rights and denied legal rights on the basis of sex.
 Many religions and governments stipulate certain rules for women.
 Feminist movements aim to achieve gender equality.